Margaret Murray Washington: Career

 The Tuskegee Woman's Club later merged local organizations with women clubs to help improve the values and liberation of womanhood in black women of the Jim Crow south.
 In 1895 she gave an influential speech titled "Individual Work for Moral Elevation" at the First National Conference of the Colored Women of America and was elected President of the newly established National Federation of Afro-American Women.
 As President, Washington insisted that the thrust of the organization be "industrial training and practical housewifery."
 This differed from some women's clubs in the North, such as the Colored Women's League of Washington, D.C., headed by Mary Church Terrell, which refused to join the newly formed National Federation of Afro-American Women She is credited with co-founding the National Association of Colored Women in 1896.
 She founded country schools, taught women how to live and attend to their homes, worked for the improvement of prisons, started the Mt.
 Meigs School for boys and an industrial school for girls at Tuskegee, and constantly worked for the betterment of the poor and neglected.
-In 1912, she became the fifth president for the National Association of Colored Women.
+She succeeded Elizabeth Carter Brooks and became the fifth president (1912–1916) for the National Association of Colored Women.

 After the death of her husband in 1915, Washington worked to improve the educational system for black Americans.
 She became deeply involved in domestic education for mothers in Tuskegee and in supporting schools for children at surrounding plantations.

 As with the programs advocated by her husband, Margaret Murray Washington focused on domestic and vocational education.
 She became involved in interracial cooperation and participated in the Memphis Women's Inter-Racial Conference in 1920.